 A week later Diaz-Lanz resigned his post and declared publicly that Castro's civilian government was a hollow sham, nothing but a front (maintained with the then invaluable assistance of the New York Times) for Soviet-trained Communists who were running the show behind the scenes, especially in the crucial functions of the military and police.
 Diaz-Lanz then bundled his wife and kids onto a small boat and escaped to Miami just ahead of a firing squad.

-After weeks of frantically knocking on doors and hoarse from phone calls, Diaz-Lanz finally appeared at a public hearing before the Senate Internal Security Subcommittee.
-The date was July 14, 1959.
+After weeks of frantically knocking on doors and hoarse from phone calls, Diaz-Lanz finally appeared at a public hearing before the

 Mr. SOURWINE (Chief Counsel).
 Is Castro friendly to the United States?

 Major DIAZ.
 No.

 Mr. SOURWINE.
 But Fidel Castro has said on many occasions [as dutifully transcribed and transmitted by the New York Times] that he is friendly to the United States.
 You are saying that this is not true?

 Mr. SOURWINE.
 You know there are many [the New York Times foremost among them] who say that Fidel Castro is not himself a Communist.